Your browser does not support iframes.

 2 Questions for drawing test

 Planning Based Questions -

 25 Objective Type - Multiple Choice Questions (MCQs)

 The various subjects and topics which can be asked in the examination will be mentioned in the JEE Main 2020 syllabus.
-Candidates will be able to check the JEE Main syllabus to understand what has to be studied for the upcoming examination.
+Candidates will be able to check the syllabus of JEE Main 2020 to understand what has to be studied for the upcoming examination.
 Paper I will consist of 11th and 12th standard Physics, Chemistry and Mathematics syllabus while Paper 2 will consist of topics from Mathematics, General Aptitude and Drawing.
-By checking the syllabus beforehand, the candidates will be able to plan their studies and prepare well.
+By checking the syllabus beforehand, the candidates will be able to plan their studies and prepare well for JEE Main 2020.

 Objective Mathematics by R D Sharma

 Concepts of physics (Vol. 1 and 2) by H.C Verma

 Modern Approach to Chemical Calculations by R.C.
 Mukherjee

 Problems and solution of physics by Shashi bhushan tiwari

 Test practice centres to access the mock test of JEE Main 2020 are in place by the NTA authorities.
 Candidates could register for these centres to practice for the upcoming examination on NTA website.
 However, the mock test is also available for download.
 Candidates can attempt the mock test to know the pattern of JEE Main 2020 and analyze their preparation.
 JEE Main mock test is available in three languages - English, Hindi and Gujarati.